Weekly Waste Diary with Anjelica

 About This Series

 This blog series provides readers with a chance to catch a glimpse in the life of a zero-waste lifestyle supporter.
-It documents the daily weekend activities of the blogger, as he/she generates waste from Friday to Sunday.
+It documents the daily activities of the blogger, as he/she generates waste from Monday to Friday.
 Readers will be able to put their feet into someone else’s shoes through this blog series, and hopefully learn some good waste management tips for them to practice at home as well.
 These bloggers have experience in working with waste diversion and understand the concept of zero-waste quite well.

 Let’s see how this week’s blogger will do!